UFC Fight Night: Dillashaw vs Cruz: Predictions & Analysis

 A few statistical edges stand out.
 O'Connell throws significantly more leather — a 4.6 sig. strike per minute gap.
 Latifi is far more active with takedowns, averaging 1.9 more per 15 minutes.
 O'Connell has tighter striking defense, making opponents miss more often.

 The Pick: Ilir Latifi over Sean O'Connell.
-We're leaning Latifi here at 69%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Latifi here at 65%, a solid but not overwhelming edge.
+The market implies 71% for Latifi, but our model sees only 65%.
+That 5-point gap favoring O'Connell is worth watching.

 Charles Rosa vs Kyle Bochniak